Set up a query pipeline

 Advanced query pipeline setup

-If your Coveo organization powers many websites or applications targeting different groups of users, you should consider configuring a distinct query pipeline for each audience.
+If your Coveo organization powers many sites or applications targeting different groups of users, you should consider configuring a distinct query pipeline for each audience.
 For example, you could configure one query pipeline for your support agents and one for your customers.
 If you plan to leverage content recommendations in your solution, you should also configure a distinct query pipeline for each recommendation interface that you need.

 In this advanced query pipeline setup scenario, different relevance tuning rules and Coveo ML models may apply to queries that originate from different locations.